Blogging old posts can be historic & fun

 Sign language opens my heart to neighbors

-My greatest concern when I placed the political signs on my lawn was whether they would offend someone in my neighborhood.
+My greatest concern while placing political signs on my lawn recently was whether they would offend someone in my neighborhood.
 I live in a working class section of Pennsylvania, some 15 miles outside of Philadelphia.
-It was dependent on steel and manufacturing for many years, but eventually saw a decline as jobs left the little borough of Conshohocken for elsewhere.
+It was dependent on steel and manufacturing for many years, but eventually saw a decline as jobs left the little Borough of Conshohocken for elsewhere.
 Continue reading

 Those seeking help for PTSD war wounds are not all that weak, my dear Mr. Trump!